nickyiliwang0000/h/css/css-grids.md

 <img src="https://hychalknotes.s3.amazonaws.com/Screen%20Shot%202018-01-14%20at%208.24.42%20PM.png" width="500px">
 -->

-### Custom Grid Line Names
+### Custom grid line names

 If we want to, we can also name these lines.
-We can do this inside of our grid-template-columns and grid-template-rows properties.
+We can do this inside of our `grid-template-columns` and `grid-template-rows` properties.
 The syntax for this is square brackets and our custom name.
 Names follow class naming conventions, so they can't start with a number and are case sensitive.
-If we leave out any line names, css will name them for us, like we've seen above.
+If we leave out any line names, CSS will name them for us, like we've seen above.
 Remember we will have an more lines than we do grid areas.
 We can also give one line two names, just seperate them with a space like classes!

 ```css
 grid-template-columns: [start] 1fr [gutter-end wrapper-start] 800px [wrapper-end] 1fr [end];